 Of course, being a florist, i couldn’t really go to Singapore without feeling the need to check out Singapore Orchids (not to mention a Singapore Sling or two).
 For this we made our way to the botanic gardens, and to the National Orchid Garden housed inside.
 Again, very close to the city and easily accessible.

 Normally we try to source flowers grown locally, but Singapore Orchids are an obvious exception to the rule, you’ve just got to go to the source to get these, they’re beautiful straight off the plane from Singapore and even more so in the setting of the Botanic Gardens.
-It houses an Orchid Hybrid programme and produces some amazing colours and variations, some of which are named after State visitors and VIPs, such as Princes Di and Margaret Thatcher to promote goodwill between nations.
+It houses an Orchid Hybrid programme and produces some amazing colours and variations, some of which are named after State visitors and VIPs, such as Princess Di and Margaret Thatcher to promote goodwill between nations.

 There were some incredibly vibrant colours: